misiektoja/spotify_monitor/docs/index.md

 <a id="-quick-install-run"></a>
 ### 🚀 Quick Install & Run

-Spotify Monitor has two independent modes:

-- **Friend Activity** monitors a Spotify friend's completed plays, activity status and listening sessions.
-- **Last.fm Scrobble Health** checks whether plays from your Spotify account reach your Last.fm profile and alerts you when scrobbles stop showing up.

 #### Python from PyPI

 New to Python or unsure what is installed?
 Follow the [Python install walkthrough](https://misiektoja.github.io/spotify_monitor/installation/#new-to-python-install-everything) first.